Catalyst Pedals Review

 What I immediately noticed once I got the Catalyst Pedals on my Stanforth Kibo was that something felt just not right – the whole relationship between bike and rider had changed.

-Indeed placing the mid-foot on the spindle, instead of the ball of the foot, sets your position more forward towards the handlebar, thus reducing the reach and virtually lowering down the angle of the seat tube.
-This means your bike basically becomes “shorter” while the horizontal distance between the pedal at power stroke (when the crank is pointed forward) is longer.
+Indeed, placing the mid-foot on the spindle, rather than the ball of the foot, moves your position forward towards the handlebars, reducing reach and virtually lowering the angle of the seat tube.
+This means your bike basically becomes “shorter” while the horizontal distance between the pedal at the power stroke (when the crank is pointed forward) is more extended.

-This might seem, to an inexperienced eye, a minor change but it’s not – it’s pretty big!
+This might seem, to an inexperienced eye, a minor change, but it’s not – it’s pretty big!
 You will need to completely redo your bike fitting, possibly going for a longer stem and setting your seat back a few millimeters.
-In my case, since prefer a more sloped angle of the seat tube, I had to source a set-back seatpost to keep that angle.
+In my case, since I prefer a steeper seat tube angle, I had to source a setback seatpost to maintain that angle.

 Flat Platform Pedals VS Clipless Cleat Pedals